 Student Care and Parent Partnerships

 Trinity Christian School regards parents as having prime responsibility for the education of their children, so staff work cooperatively in partnership with parents and guardians.
-We believe that successful partnership between School and home facilitates the best educational outcomes and a firm sense of belonging for both students and their families.
+We believe that successful partnership between school and home facilitates the best educational outcomes and a firm sense of belonging for both students and their families.

-Junior School Student Wellbeing
+Junior School Student Wellbeing and Support Services

 Within the Junior School, our differentiated curriculum caters for all students.
 Students can be extended through involvement in additional co-curricular activities and participation in national competitions and challenges.
 Resource assistance is provided for students needing extra support with the basics of literacy and numeracy.